ElectricRCAircraftGuy/eRCaGuy_ComputaPranksta_Support/README.md

 ## 1. In as few words as possible

 1. Plug it into a Windows computer, and give it a minute to start working.
 It should begin to drag your mouse cursor to the lower left corner of the screen, and slowly type random characters periodically.
 1. Once you see it working, open up a text editor (Notepad is recommended) and press `Scroll Lock` 5 times to enter programming mode.
-Refer to the bottom-right of the "Quick Reference Sheet" just below.
+Refer to the bottom-right of the **"Quick Reference Sheet"** just below.
 It will type out some text into Notepad to indicate it is entering programming mode.
 1. Now, in programming mode, you can cycle through the various modes using a series of `Scroll Lock` and `Caps Lock` key presses.
-Refer to the bottom-right of the "Quick Reference Sheet" just below for details.
+Refer to the bottom-right of the **"Quick Reference Sheet"** just below for details.
 1. When done choosing the modes you like, press `Scroll Lock` 5 times again to save and exit.
 Your new modes will now be in effect.
     1. _So long as you pressed `Scroll Lock` 5 times and saw it type out the text indicating it was saving and exiting programming mode_, you can now unplug the device and plug it back in, even moving it to a different computer if you like, and its settings will still be saved, since they are saved _internally on-board the device itself_, NOT on your computer.
 (For details for fellow nerds, [see here](https://github.com/ElectricRCAircraftGuy/eRCaGuy_ComputaPranksta_Support/issues/1).)
 1. If you have further questions you can reach out to me via my business email on the product label or found under the ["Contact Me" tab at the top of my website here](https://www.electricrcaircraftguy.com/2017/04/computa-pranksta-user-manual.html), where the user manual is stored.
+1. For a detailed video demonstration of this process, see the YouTube videos in the ["Main Links"](#main-links) section just above.

 <sub>Thanks to Ebay buyer [love_harleys](https://www.ebay.com/usr/love_harleys) who helped draft this brief programming description.</sub>